hadlockquinton/Netty2/Day 3.md

+# Notes
+  ss -ntlp - Lists all the tcp sockets ss -nulp - lists all the udp sockets

 # Sockets

   **Stream** Sockets - Connection oriented and sequenced; methods for connection establishment and tear-down.
 Used with TCP, SCTP, and Bluetooth.